mariovyord/questions-and-answers-rest-api/README.md

 - Route: '/questions/:id'
 - GET: Get all answers to the question
-- PUT, DELETE for owner (can be deleted only if there are no answers)
+- DELETE for owner (can be deleted only if there are no answers)

 ## Data models